 You might need to hide this post from any children, or else I’m sure to hear some, “Gee, Thanks” complaints from them.
 Nonetheless, herein lies one of the biggest perks for me of natural house cleaning.
 Not only is most of this stuff safe to use around children, it is also safe for children to use.

 However, now that I use house cleaners mostly made from things meant to go in or on the body, the kids can help clean the messes they help make.
 It takes a little bit of pretense on my part to make housecleaning sound like great fun, but anything they can do is one less thing that I have to do, and more time is left for having fun.
 So, one kid really likes the squeegee, so that one “gets” to do mirrors and windows, with a spray solution of diluted vinegar or pure club soda.
-(There’s a video blog coming on that topic.)
-My 5 year old likes spray bottles and a bright, child-sized scrub brush I found, so that means bathroom sinks and counters, using the spray Sal Suds or the antibacterial Castile soap spray.
+My 5 year old likes spray bottles and a bright, child-sized scrub brush I found, so that means bathroom sinks and counters, using the Sal Suds All-Purpose Spray or the antibacterial Castile Soap Household Cleaner spray.
 Maybe things aren’t quite as sparkly or streak-free as if I did it myself, but you know what they say about practice and perfection.

 I still prepare the solutions myself because there are a few ingredients that go into my natural house cleaning solutions that are very potent full strength.
 I am thinking of the essential oils.